HOSA-Future Health Professionals

 In the spelling events, are there ever any terms with two words or punctuation?

 Yes.
 Occasionally there are terms that have two words (Tinea corporis) and some that are hyphenated (Cheyne-Stokes) or have an apostrophe (Bartholin's glands).
 Most judges would not give you credit for spelling the word correctly if you miss the punctuation.

 Are there any practice lists for HOSA Bowl?

 The key to success in this event is learning as much as possible about the topics (medical terminology, HOSA facts, parli pro and medical history) and then lots of practice.
-The format of the questions is almost always a simple question, such as "What is the study of cells called?"
+The format of the questions is listed in your event guidelines to assist you with studying.

 We can tell you that teams who are successful in this event know a LOT of information, and have learned to anticipate the question.
 That is, they start to ring in at the point the moderator is going to give key information.
 For example, "What is the medical term for..."
 Just at the point when the moderator is going to say "headache" the competitors hit the buzzer.